Kern84/P12_LeRoy_Adrien/README.md

 Download and install PostgreSQL and pgAdmin4 on your computer.
 Create a database with the settings of your choice.
-Transpose your database configuration into the EpicEvents/settings.py file.
+Transpose your database configuration into the EpicEvents/settings.py ::DATABASES file.

 Enter the commend lines in your terminal.
 Go to the project folder, install and activate the virtual environment: